-The evacuation of the last troops from Gallipoli in January 1916 presaged a disastrous year for Britain’s Asquith government that would end in its defeat.
+The evacuation of the last troops from Gallipoli in January 1916 presaged a disastrous year for Britain’s Asquith government.
 Humiliation at the Dardanelles was followed by the Easter Rising in Dublin, the fall of Kut al Amara in Mesopotamia in April and the wholesale slaughter of the Battle of the Somme in July.

 Desperate to stave off defeat in the House of Commons, the government bowed to pressure and convened two commissions of inquiry.
 One was to examine the disaster in Mesopotamia, the other Gallipoli.
 Both would meet in closed session and be denied access to sensitive official papers, but still the hearings were an extraordinary indulgence for a nation in the depths of war.

 The Dardanelles commission began hearings in August 1917.
 Inevitably, a key focus was the conduct of Sir Ian Hamilton, the sacked commander-in-chief of the campaign at Gallipoli.
 Sir William Pickford, an eminent judge and privy councillor, chaired a commission made up of politicians, diplomats and senior military officers.
 From the outset, the Gallipoli jury appeared to be stacked against Hamilton and in favour of Keith Murdoch, the journalist whose damning “Gallipoli letter” was credited with being a catalyst for the decision to abandon the Dardanelles campaign.